 Nutrient Optimiser should automatically sense your country and select the correct units for you depending on whether your region uses metric or imperial measurements (e.g., kg vs lbs and mg/dL vs mmol/L).
 You can check this or change it manually by clicking on the three horizontal lines in the top right of the screen.
 Next, select profile.

 For most people, we recommend leaving this at 0.5% per week.
-You can always increase this in a couple of weeks based on your actual progress if you feel ambitious.
+If you feel ambitious, you can always increase this in a couple of weeks based on your actual progress.
 This rate of weight loss is used to adjust your Smart Macros each week and will set the gradient of the weight projection in your weight chart.

 Under your profile, you can also scroll down further and adjust any dietary restrictions, allergies, or health conditions you may have.

 If you have test data from your health practitioner, you can also add in any micronutrient deficiencies.
 These fields are ideal for people who are not tracking their food.
 Given you will be tracking your food in the Macros Masterclass, we recommend leaving these fields blank.
 This will allow Nutrient Optimiser to give you food recommendations based on your current diet rather than focusing on nutrients that you may already be getting plenty of that might be associated with the conditions and concerns you’ve annotated.

 How Do I Link Cronometer to Nutrient Optimiser?

 To connect Cronometer with Nutrient Optimiser, go to the integrations in the ‘edit profile’ area.
 Next, click on ‘link Cronometer’ and follow the instructions.
 This process works best the first time on a computer browser (rather than on the phone).
 You know your account is synced if you see the blue ‘unlink Cronometer’, as shown below.